-We do not anticipate requiring any additional funds to proceed with our full current plan of operations through December 31, 2021 focused on (1) progressing the DermaPrecise device and consumables toward market launch in the United States and Hong Kong, (2) progressing toward the launch of clinical studies in Japan for RCS-01 and RCT-01, and (3) providing technology transfer, training and other support to be ready for clinical trial launch of RCS-01 and RCT-01 in China with our partner, YOFOTO.
+We do not anticipate requiring any additional funds to proceed with our full current plan of operations through June 30, 2023 focused on (1) progressing the DermaPrecise device and consumables toward market launch in the United States and Hong Kong, (2) progressing toward the launch of clinical studies in Japan for RCS-01 and RCT-01, and (3) providing technology transfer, training and other support to be ready for clinical trial launch of RCS-01 and RCT-01 in China with our partner, YOFOTO.

-We anticipate requiring that we will require a maximum of approximately \$2,000,000 to proceed with our full current plan of operations through March 31, 2023.
+The Company anticipates requiring that we will require a maximum of approximately \$2,000,000 to proceed with our full current plan of operations through June 30, 2023.
 Accordingly, the Company plans to raise additional capital through the sale of debt or equity securities or through other forms of financing in order to raise the funds necessary to pursue the Company's plan of operations.
 On March 21,2022 the Company announced a non-brokered private placement financing (the "Offering") of up to 8,333,333 units (each, a "Unit") at a price of \$0.18 per Unit for gross proceeds of up to \$1,500,000.
 Each Unit consists of one common share of the Company (each, a "Share") and one-half of one share purchase warrant (each, a "Warrant").
 Each whole Warrant entitles the holder thereof to purchase one additional Share of the Company at a price of \$0.40 per Share for a period of three years from closing of the Offering.
 The Offering is anticipated to close in two tranches, the first tranche to be completed quickly and the second tranche to be completed within ninety (90) days, subject to the approval of the TSX Venture Exchange (the "Exchange").
 On May 4, 2022, the Company closed a first tranche of the Offering pursuant to which it sold an aggregate of 4,218,470 Units for gross proceeds of \$759,324.60.
 On May 6, 2022, the Company announces that the Exchange has granted a thirty (30) day extension to the Company for completion of its Offering.
 Insiders may participate in the Offering.
-On June 6, 2022, the Company announces that the Exchange has granted a thirty (30) day extension to the Company for completion of its Offering.
 On June 6, 2022, the Company announces that the Exchange has granted a thirty (30) day extension to the Company for completion of its Offering.
 On July 7, 2022, the Company announced that it does not intend to complete the second tranche of its non-brokered private placement announced on March 21, 2022.
 There is no assurance that it will be successful in completing this or any financings.
 The Company is currently pursuing both dilutive and non-dilutive financing it expects will satisfy its working capital requirements going forward.
 Non-dilutive funding includes grant funding and strategic partnerships involving product licenses to defined geographic markets and for specified applications.
 There can be no assurance that additional financing will be available when needed or, if available, on commercially reasonable terms.
 If the Company is not able to obtain additional financing on a timely basis, it may not be able to pursue its plan of operations or meet its obligations as they come due, and may be forced to scale down, or perhaps even cease, business operations.
 The Company is currently actively engaged in several due diligence reviews and partnership discussions.
 All such discussions involve the injection of new capital into the Company.